Top 7 Cloud-Based Payroll Software Solutions

 How does MHR compare to its competitors?

-Unfortunately, MHR is very light on the accounting and HR integrations: it packs only one and three, respectively – way less than Iris Staffology (seven and five).
+Unfortunately, our researchers noted that MHR is very light on the accounting and HR integrations: it packs only one and three, respectively – way less than Iris Staffology (seven and five).
 This is bad news for business owners who want to coordinate payroll with these related activities.
 For its part, however, MHR makes it easy for payroll data to be shared with different systems, which mitigates the lack of integration to some degree.

 MHR's pricing